jpaulm/javafbp-websockets/README.md

 Running a test
 ----

-This project has one test network, which runs as a server, communicating with the client, which is `chat1.html` or `chat2.html`.
+This project has one test network, which runs as a server, communicating with the client, which is `chat1.html` and/or `chat2.html`.
 This test can either be run under Eclipse, or can be run from the command line.

+*Two HTML5 scripts are provided to allow the software to be tested using multiple concurrent users.*

 Note: if your default browser gives you a message saying it does not support Websockets, try using Chrome.